Deban-H/movie-rating-predictor-java/README.md

 ```
 ![Prediction Example]  ![Screenshot 2025-03-18 203055](https://github.com/user-attachments/assets/7fad4ec7-efab-4e7c-8afb-6d4858134434)
 Screenshot 2025-03-18 203055.png
+It is uploaded in the files section
 ```
+---
+## Project Structure And Output Of My Program In IDE
+---
+Screenshot 2025-03-18 203115.png
+it is uploaded along side with all the files

 ---
 ##  License
 This project is open-source and available under the **MIT License**.